Héctor Zamora: Notable artworks

 The Lattice Detour was a site-specific work for the Met’s roof garden in New York.
-The piece shifts the perspective of the roof garden terrace and the manhattan landscape by creating a lattice wall from one of our oldest materials, the brick.
-Zamora used a curving wall made of bricks that had holes in them, you can peer through.
-This perspective shift is common in Zamoras art works through its openness and physical obstruction happening simultaneously.
+The piece shifts the perspective of the roof garden terrace and the manhattan landscape by creating a lattice wall from one of our oldest materials: the brick.
+Zamora used a curving wall made of bricks that had holes in them, through which one could peer.
+This perspective shift is common in Zamoras artwork, through its simultaneous presentation of openness and physical obstruction.
 It created a web of shadows that interacted with the landscape as light and air passed through it.
-The bricks were stacked on their side standing 11 feet high.
+The bricks were stacked on their side, standing 11 feet high.